pshriwise/obsidian_work_vault/Projection Plots.md

 After eixting the `intersection_found` loop, a position is created to hold the current color (_We're using a position here, but we should probably alias it for clarity -- RGBColorf or something_).
 For each segment of the current pixel, the color is set by mixing the current color (_initialized as background white_) with the next track segment for the pixel based on the exponential of the length times the color for that domain ID.

+### Wireframe coloring

+Wireframes are added to the image by checking for changes in domain IDs.
+This is done for each horizonal row of pixels first.
+Then, when all threads are finished processing their vertical task, the vertical comparison is performed. (_I think this should be parallelized separately to simply_)